 Paycom Software (PAYC) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the maker of human-resources and payroll software had gained 5.92% in the past month.
-In that same time, the Computer and Technology sector gained 7.7%, while the S&P 500 gained 3.13%.
+Heading into today, shares of the maker of human-resources and payroll software had gained 9.46% over the past month, outpacing the Computer and Technology sector's gain of 7.45% and the S&P 500's gain of 5.67% in that time.

-Paycom Software will be looking to display strength as it nears its next earnings release.
+Paycom Software will be looking to display strength as it nears its next earnings release, which is expected to be May 2, 2023.
 In that report, analysts expect Paycom Software to post earnings of $2.34 per share.
 This would mark year-over-year growth of 23.16%.
 Meanwhile, our latest consensus estimate is calling for revenue of $444.23 million, up 25.66% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $7.45 per share and revenue of $1.7 billion, which would represent changes of +21.34% and +23.61%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.45 per share and revenue of $1.7 billion.
+These totals would mark changes of +21.34% and +23.61%, respectively, from last year.

 Any recent changes to analyst estimates for Paycom Software should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Paycom Software is currently a Zacks Rank #3 (Hold).
+Paycom Software is holding a Zacks Rank of #2 (Buy) right now.

-In terms of valuation, Paycom Software is currently trading at a Forward P/E ratio of 38.84.
-This represents a discount compared to its industry's average Forward P/E of 42.93.
+Investors should also note Paycom Software's current valuation metrics, including its Forward P/E ratio of 40.68.
+For comparison, its industry has an average Forward P/E of 41.37, which means Paycom Software is trading at a discount to the group.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.